MultiCraft/repixture/mods/rp_mobs/API_TEMPLATES.md

   `self` is the microtask reference, `mob` the mob reference.
   Returns `<stop>, <success>`.
 If `stop` is `true`, microtask will finish. with the given success (`success` = `true`/`false`; `true` is default).
+* `valid_node_func`: Optional function that checks if the next node is still “valid” (i.e. can be safely moved towadrds).
+It's called right before the mob is starting to go towards a new position of the path with arguments `pos, node`.
+  Returns `true` or `false`.
+If it returns `true`, the microtask will finish and fail.

 Finish condition: There are multiple reasons for finishing: